A new study was published in 2013 on The Performance of the Creative Industries Sector of Latvia and Preconditions for its Targeted Development.

 Support for culture and creative industries and main actors

 The Ministry of Culture cooperates with the Ministry of the Economy, the Ministry of Science and Education and the Ministry of Finance in providing support to the creative industries.
-The consultative Design Board, originally established at the Ministry of Culture (2006), is now under the authority of the Ministry of the Economy (2008).
-Since 2011, a Consultative Council of Creative Industries at the Ministry of Culture has been established and renewed its work in 2014.
+The consultative Design Board was established at the Ministry of Culture (2006).
+In 2011, a Consultative Council of Creative Industries at the Ministry of Culture has been established and renewed its work in 2014.

-As to the direct incentives, financial support is available from several sources: The Ministry of Culture allocates subsidies mainly for public art institutions (e.g., theatres and orchestras).
+As to direct incentives, financial support is available from several sources: The Ministry of Culture allocates subsidies mainly for public art institutions (e.g., theatres and orchestras).
 The Cultural Capital Foundation (see also chapter 2.1) regularly supports the culture industries such as film, media publishing, book publishing, and music recordings in its project competitions and special target programmes.
-In 2010 it established a branch for design and architecture.
+In 2010, it established a branch for design and architecture.
 In 2013, a new programme for creative industry projects was launched with a total budget of 100 000 LVL (142 857 EUR).
 In 2013, the Ministry of Culture co-financed the establishment of the Music Export Foundation of Latvia with 3 000 LVL (4 286 EUR).

 In 2006, the Latvian Investment and Development Agency started important state support initiatives in the field of industrial design.
 It grants support to the sectors of design and audiovisual media, and provides assistance in exporting.

 The EU Structural Funds are a significant player in supporting the cultural industries.
-One example of this support is the creative industries businesses incubator in Riga from 2009 to 2014 (LVL 1.67 million or about EUR 2.4 million; the incubator is going to be part of the HUB network), as well as the notable modernisation support for all higher education establishments in the arts and culture allocated in 2010 (more than LVL 3.5 million or about EUR 5 million) and many other activities.
+One example of this support is the creative industries business incubator Creative Andrejsala, in Riga from 2009 to 2014 (LVL 1.67 million or about EUR 2.4 million), as well as the notable modernisation support for all higher education establishments in the arts and culture allocated in 2010 (more than LVL 3.5 million or about EUR 5 million) and many other activities.

-The Latvian Centre for Contemporary Art in collaboration with other partners have launched (2010) an innovative support programme "Brigade" granting administrative and financial support to creative and financially sustainable proposals for the development of local communities (see chapter 4.3 about the initiative Duka).
+The Latvian Centre for Contemporary Art, in collaboration with other partners, has launched (2010) an innovative support programme "Brigade" granting administrative and financial support to creative and financially sustainable proposals for the development of local communities.

 Main challenges for SMEs